 Our investments in fixed maturity securities have been designated as AFS and are carried at fair value with unrealized gains and losses included in Accumulated other comprehensive income ("AOCI"), net of associated intangible asset and unearned revenue ("UREV") "shadow adjustments" (discussed in Note M Intangibles), SOP 03-1 reserves and deferred income taxes.
-Our investments in equity securities and preferred securities are carried at fair value with unrealized gains and losses included in Realized gains and losses, net.
+Our investments in equity securities and preferred securities are carried at fair value with unrealized gains and losses included in Recognized gains and losses, net in the accompanying Condensed Consolidated Statements of Earnings.